List of Easy Fundraising Ideas

 - Sweat shirts

-This method works effectively as a personal or nonprofit fundraising idea, especially if you have a large online following as a content provider or other personality in your field.
+This method raises money online effectively as a personal or nonprofit fundraising idea, especially if you have a large online following as a content provider or other personality in your field.
 To start generating money on products, all you need is a little imagination and a little promotion.

 Were you aware that by simply browsing and purchasing online, your fans can raise money for your nonprofit?
 Sites like Facebook and GoodSearch, Amazon make it simple for users to create an account, browse the internet as usual, and donate to their favorite charities.
 Others allow your nonprofit to get paid every time they buy something online.